 This little tropical vine strives best in harsh conditions.
 But, you have to be careful while when you are watering them.

-So, if the question, “how often should I water pothos?” comes to your mind, this article will help with it.
-We will cover all the necessary details that will enable you to take proper care of your plant.
+So, if the question, “how often should I water pothos?” comes to your mind, this article will help.

 How often should I water Pothos?